fredcamaral/mcp-alfarrabio/docs/website/getting-started.md

 **Memory Search Returns No Results**
 - Ensure conversations have been stored
 - Check if embeddings are being generated correctly
-- Verify ChromaDB is accessible
+- Verify Qdrant is accessible

 ### Getting Help